Goodwill (accounting): Modern meaning

 Goodwill is a special type of intangible asset that represents that portion of the entire business value that cannot be attributed to other income producing business assets, tangible or intangible.

 For example, a privately held software company may have net assets (consisting primarily of miscellaneous equipment and/or property, and assuming no debt) valued at $1 million, but the company's overall value (including customers and intellectual capital) is valued at $10 million.
 Anybody buying that company would book $10 million in total assets acquired, comprising $1 million physical assets and $9 million in other intangible assets.
 And any consideration paid in excess of $10 million shall be considered as goodwill.
 In a private company, goodwill has no predetermined value prior to the acquisition; its magnitude depends on the two other variables by definition.
 A publicly traded company, by contrast, is subject to a constant process of market valuation, so goodwill will always be apparent.

 While a business can invest to increase its reputation, by advertising or assuring that its products are of high quality, such expenses cannot be capitalized and added to goodwill, which is technically an intangible asset.
 Goodwill and intangible assets are usually listed as separate items on a company's balance sheet.
+In the b2b sense, goodwill may account for the criticality that exists between partners engaged in a supply chain relationship, or other forms of business relationships, where unpredictable events may cause volatilities across entire markets.